TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 There are three logical operators: `and`, `or`, and `not`.
 The semantics (meaning) of these operators is similar to their meaning in English.
 For example, `x > 0` and `x < 10` is true only if x is greater than 0 and less than 10.

-n*2 == 4 or n * 10 == 100 is true if either of the conditions is true, that is, if the number is 2 or 10.
+`n * 2 == 4 or n * 10 == 100` is true if either of the conditions is true, that is, if the number is 2 or 10.

+The `or` expression is true whenever one of the operands is true and the `and` expression is false whenever one of the operands is false.

 Finally, the not operator negates a boolean expression, so `not (x > y)` is true if `x > y` is false, that is, if `x` is less than or equal to `y`.